Answers to some of our most frequently asked questions are provided here.

 The UK Data Service uses Single Sign On which requires that cookies are accepted on your PC.
 The most common reason for not being able to log in is that cookies are blocked on your PC.
 To check whether cookies are enabled on your PC check our cookie information.

-If you are not at a UK institution of higher or further education and you try to access International macrodata or selected Census datasets, you should see the following message: "Access to these resources is only available to academic users from Higher and Further Education in the United Kingdom."
+Some studies have restrictions on access so you may receive a message such as: "Access to these resources is only available to academic users from Higher and Further Education in the United Kingdom."
 If you think you are receiving this message in error, contact the helpdesk.

 Users may receive an error message, or a blank screen, when trying to log in, due to the way in which some institutions have set up their federated access management system.
 Because Nesstar uses frames, and the frame containing the login dialogue comes from a server other than the surrounding site, some web browsers treat this as a third party site and therefore do not accept cookies from it via the browser's default security settings.
 Users are advised to try Firefox, or, in the case of Internet Explorer, with the permission of your IT helpdesk, change IE's settings as follows: